seapagan/django-projects/README.md

   Any social media usernames left blank will not be displayed on your portfolio.

+- **Languages and Frameworks**

+  You can manage your programming languages and frameworks through the Django admin interface by editing the `Site Configuration` database.

+  - **Languages** : Add programming languages you work with
+    - `name`: Name of the programming language (e.g., "Python", "JavaScript")

+  - **Frameworks** (`/admin/app/framework/`): Add frameworks and libraries you work with
+    - `name`: Name of the framework (e.g., "Django", "React")

+  Both languages and frameworks will be displayed on your portfolio to showcase your technical stack.
+If you have none added, the whole **My SKills** section will not be displayed.

 These settings can be modified at any time through the admin interface and changes will be reflected immediately on your portfolio.

 ## Usage